BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 ***

 ## <a name="bright_web"></a> Accessing Bright Web Portal
 Spiedie uses the Bright Computing cluster manager.
-You can also check the status of clusters on a web portal by loggin in with Spiedie username and password.
+You can also check the status of clusters on a web portal by login in with Spiedie username and password.
 (Note: This is not the same as your PODS account)

 *** [Click here to log into the web portal](https://spiedie.binghamton.edu/userportal/) ***

+## <a name="x2go_spiedie"></a> Accessing Spiedie via X2Go

+*** [Click here for a tutorial on how to connect to Spiedie via X2Go] (x2go_spiedie.html)***